Danialbt/DBSegment/readme.md

 # Welcome to the DBSegment!

+One of the most significant tasks in medical imaging is image segmentation, which extracts target segments (such as organs, tissues, lesions, etc.) from images so that analysis is made easier.
+Since the development of U-Net, a fully automated, end-to-end neural network specifically tailored for segmentation tasks, deep learning has demonstrated remarkable potential across almost all online segmentation difficulties.
+In recent months, nnU-Net, or "no-new-net," a framework directly evolved from U-Net design, has also seen widespread popularity.

+This tool generates 30 deep brain structures segmentation, as well as a brain mask from T1-Weighted MRI.
+The whole procedure should take ~1 min for one case.
+For a definition of the resulting labels refer to the paper or the provided ITK labels file labels.txt (Mehri Baniasadi et al 2022).

 # What is nnU-Net?
 Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratio, target structure properties and more change substantially between datasets.